-Cashflow management will continue to be a major priority with comprehensive modelling in place that will be continually monitored for any major deviations from forecasts.
+Cashflow modelling remains in place, which will be continually monitored for any major deviations from forecasts.

 The Company will continue its niche positioning within the retail travel sector as the leading travel group for independent travel agents in Australia.

 PROCEEDINGS ON BEHALF OF COMPANY